This page presents the Four Essential Travel Phrases in English (mostly) using alternate alphabets and writing systems.

 Writing system information at Omniglot

-Attributed to Heinrich Cornelius Agrippa, the Hebrew-based Malachim alphabet was published in 1531 in his Libri Tres de Occulta Philosophia (Three Books about Occult Philosophy).
+Attributed to Heinrich Cornelius Agrippa, the Hebrew-based Malachim alphabet was published in 1531 in his Libri Tres de Occulta Philosophia (Three Books of Occult Philosophy).

 Malachim was popular with secret societies and still sees limited use by Freemasons.